typsy-dev/documentation/README.md

 ### Blackboard
 Documentation on how to setup LTI in Blackboard - https://docs.google.com/document/d/1z2acuyLy6dNxJDz8Z3RkQNtM-KF2s8Rdhc7bohvVNy4/edit?usp=sharing

+## SCORM
+Utilizing the SCORM standard is a common approach in many older Learning Management Systems.
+Typsy always recommends LTI over SCORM as it is more feature rich.
+As SCORM does not pass across the User's email address there are some additional steps in place, prior to watching the first lesson, to capture the email.

+Documentation on how to setup SCORM, using Moodle as an example - https://docs.google.com/document/d/165aOsSMsAeGEnrjdWuews6mYQ3aBXGa6qxZa-qhNHKc/edit?usp=sharing

 ## Typsy Web Player
 If your LMS does not support the LTI standard then this is usually the simplest alternative.
 Quick to implement and low ongoing maintenance.